Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

 It’s totally possible to get sunburned during the winter so protecting your skin from damaging UVA/UVB rays is a year-round job.
 And for those working outside, sunscreen is always a must.

-And you should reapply sunscreen several times throughout the day, especially if working or playing outside.
-Whereas you only need to apply our moisturizer in the morning to keep your skin hydrated all day long.
+Remember to reapply sunscreen several times throughout the day, especially if working or playing outside.

 The best way to protect your skin is to use a sunscreen that is light, absorbs well and is super-effective – one that you will be happy to keep re-applying.
 We think Anthelios XL by La Roche-Posay SPF50 is the best around.